-Frequent contributor Patricia Smith Solin, is a Riverton homeowner who has been down this road before (TWICE – once in the 1990s and again recently) in search of such information.
-She distilled some lessons she learned in this slideshow she presented at a February 2016 meeting of the Society.
+Frequent contributor Patricia Smith Solin is a Riverton homeowner who has been down this road before in search of such information both for herself and for others.
+She distilled some lessons she learned in a slideshow she presented at a February 2016 meeting of the Society.
+Six years later she has updated that work to present this May 2022 revision.

-In it, Pat walks you through the process and illustrates the use of basic researching techniques and local resources using her own experience with researching her home’s pedigree.
+In it, Pat walks you through the process and illustrates the use of basic research techniques and local resources using her own experience with researching her home’s pedigree.

 As a kind of “Cliff’s Notes” companion to the slide presentation, this printable handout poses questions to guide you through the steps outlined by Mrs. Solin in finding the roots of your house.